-The EODP applications are reviewed and approved by our local volunteer Board of Directors.
-Projects are assessed on the potential for job creation, impact on business revenue and economic impact for the Frontenacs and/or Eastern Ontario.
+EODP applications are reviewed and approved by our local volunteer Board of Directors.
+Projects are assessed on the potential for job creation, impact on revenue, innovation/product development, market diversification and economic impact for the Frontenacs and/or Eastern Ontario.
 The Board also assess the applications based on our Strategic Plan and the following areas deserving of special emphasis beyond those identified in our strategic plan:

 - Improving businesses productivity and profitability with technology

 - Attraction of and growth of small scale (artisanal) food and beverage businesses